 The Artist Bookshelf Exhibition

-A forest that grows inside a bookshelf – for the Artist Bookshelf exhibition at Minnano Gallery, I’ve created a bookshelf installation that brings the forest inside.
+A forest that grows inside a bookshelf… For the Artist Bookshelf exhibition at Minnano Gallery, I’ve created a bookshelf installation that brings the forest inside- The Innenwald Bookshelf.

 The Artist Bookshelf exhibition at Minnano Gallery in Tokyo Ueno was launched with the aim of supporting artists during times like the state of emergency in Japan.
-Because of the COVID-19 lockdown in spring and early summer this year, many exhibitions got cancelled.
+Because of the COVID-19 state of emergency in spring and early summer this year, many exhibitions got cancelled.
 People were unable to go outside and had to spend most of their time at home or isolated indoors.

 The exhibition connects with this situation in a meaningful way.
 The concept of this group show is the private bookshelf of the Artist.

 • What do Artists read?